A Tutorial on Bayesian Analysis of Linear Shock Compression Data: Introduction

 The outline of this paper is as follows.
-Section~\ref{sec:motivation} presents the motivating problem in more detail and introduces the data that is analyzed throughout this paper.
-Section~\ref{sec:blr} shows how to fit this data in a Bayesian framework.
+Section~\ref{sec:motivation} presents the motivating problem in more detail and introduces the data that are analyzed throughout this paper.
+Section~\ref{sec:blr} shows how to fit these data in a Bayesian framework.
 Section~\ref{sec:uncprop} shows how to use the results from the Bayesian analysis to sample Hugoniot curves in the pressure-volume plane.
 Section~\ref{sec:comparison} compares the Bayesian approach with bootstrapping and linear regression.
+Section~\ref{sec:informative_prior} extends the Bayesian approach presented in Sec.~\ref{sec:blr} by considering informative prior distributions, which are used to include information about model parameters that is independent of the calibration data.
 Section~\ref{sec:discussion} discusses Bayesian methods more generally, offers guidance on choosing a method, and notes several topics not covered in this tutorial.
 Section~\ref{sec:conclusion} concludes the paper and suggests directions for future work.
 We emphasize that all of the figures and tables in this paper can be created by running the code in the accompanying repository.
 Reading the code in parallel with this paper, specifically the script \verb+recreate_paper_results.py+, can reinforce the main ideas and notation.